Ke619/M3U4DECK/README.md

 An IPTV player built for Steam Deck — full gamepad and touchscreen navigation, a built-in MAG/Stalker portal converter, custom backgrounds, and live stream playback via a bundled FFmpeg proxy.

+> [!CAUTION]
-⚠️ M3U4Deck is a media player only.
+> M3U4Deck is a media player only.
 We do not provide playlists, channels, or any streaming content.

 ## Features